Thousands of People are Stepping Up

-Washington State made a 30-year, statewide commitment to recover salmon, and we have sustained it for the past 19 years.
-We are implementing regional recovery plans with local leadership and local creativity.
+Washington State made a 30-year, statewide commitment to recover salmon, and has sustained it for more than 20 years.
+Regional recovery plans are being implemented with local leadership and local creativity.

-As envisioned in our Statewide Strategy to Recover Salmon: Extinction is not an Option (1999) we have crafted a successful and effective locally led, bottom-up structure to stop the decline of wild salmon, rebuild their populations, and restore the habitat and watershed conditions upon which they depend.
+As envisioned in the Statewide Strategy to Recover Salmon: Extinction is not an Option (1999), Washington State has crafted a successful and effective, bottom-up structure to stop the decline of wild salmon, rebuild their populations, and restore the habitat and watershed conditions upon which they depend.

-Washington has sustained an unprecedented statewide locally led effort by thousands of people including state agencies, Indian tribes, and regional organizations to recover salmon and steelhead stream by stream.
+This unprecedented, locally led effort has brought together thousands of people across the state, including state and federal agencies, Indian tribes, regional organizations, and nonprofits to recover salmon and steelhead stream by stream.

 Washington State established eight geographical salmon recovery regions to respond to the Endangered Species Act listings.
-Seven of those have regional organizations that work with local watershed groups and other community groups to reach consensus on how to recover salmon.
-Working together, they set fish population goals; develop strategies for addressing harvest, habitat, and hatchery issues; and build commitment to achieve results.
+Seven of those have regional organizations, which are governed by local boards and work with local watershed groups, salmon recovery partners, Indian tribes, state and federal agencies, and other community groups to reach consensus on how to recover salmon.
+Working together, they set fish population goals; develop strategies for addressing harvest, habitat, hatchery, and other salmon recovery issues; and build commitment to achieve results.

 All regional organizations have written recovery plans, which have been adopted by the federal government.
 Recovery efforts in the Northeast Washington Salmon Recovery Region are coordinated among state and federal governments and the Kalispel Tribe of Indians through the bull trout recovery team.

-Counties and cities are responsible for protecting salmon habitat through the Growth Management Act, the Shoreline Management Act, land use plans, critical area ordinances, shoreline management plans, and other practices.
+Cities and counties play a pivotal role in salmon recovery.
+They control much of land where actions occur, help secure funding, and help establish policies necessary for salmon recovery.
+In addition, counties and cities are responsible for protecting salmon habitat through the Growth Management Act, the Shoreline Management Act, land-use plans, critical area ordinances, shoreline management plans, and other practices.

-Multiple federal agencies have a role in salmon, steelhead, and bull trout recovery.
+Multiple federal agencies have a role in salmon recovery.
 Two key agencies are the U.S. Department of Commerce’s National Oceanic and Atmospheric Administration, which is responsible for recovering salmon and steelhead under the Endangered Species Act, and the U.S. Department of Interior’s Fish and Wildlife Service, which is responsible for managing the recovery of bull trout.
 The agencies fund recovery efforts and approve or write recovery plans, as well as provide science and monitoring information.

 The Department of Transportation is working to remove barriers to fish passage under roads in the state highway system.
 The Department of Natural Resources also is removing barriers, cleaning up aquatic lands, and regulating forest practices that impact salmon.
 The Conservation Commission provides voluntary programs for private landowners to implement conservation on their property and for counties to use locally driven watershed plans and voluntary, incentive-based tools to protect critical areas.
 The Puget Sound Partnership serves as the regional organization for the recovery of salmon in the Puget Sound area.